aselafernando/AsteriskCrossCompile/README.md

 # Variables
 ```
-BUILDMACH = The Architecture of the machine you are building on, almost always x86_64-pc-linux-gnu
+BUILDMACH = The architecture of the machine you are building on, almost always x86_64-pc-linux-gnu
-TARGETMACH = The Architecture of the machine you are building for, i.e. arm-cortex_a8-linux-gnueabihf
+TARGETMACH = The architecture of the machine you are building for, i.e. arm-cortex_a8-linux-gnueabihf
-ROOTDIR = The location to "install" all the cross compiled files, should be empty to start with.
-ASTERISKINSTALLDIR = The location to install the cross compiled Asterisk.
 THREADS = Number of threads to use when compiling
 SYSROOT = The sysroot of the cross compiling chain, if you install the cross compiling toolchain into the default location of ${HOME}/x-tools/${TARGETMACH}/ there is no need to change this.
+ROOTDIR = The location to "install" all the cross compiled libraries.
+Defaults to sysroot in the current directory
+ASTERISKINSTALLDIR = The location to install the cross compiled Asterisk.
+Defaults to asterisk in the current directory.
+BUILDDIR = The location to stage the build.
+Defaults to build in the current directory
 ```

 # Usage